 - a) Lease Issuance.
-The BLM will require each person who has submitted a bid accepted by the AO to execute copies of lease Form AK-3130-1 (sample) shown in Exhibit I of this DSS, pay the balance of the bonus bid along with the first year's annual rental, and the lease processing fee for each lease issued in accordance with the requirements of 43 CFR Subpart 3132.3, and satisfy the bonding requirements of 43 CFR Subpart 3134. - b) Who May Hold Leases.
+The BLM will require each person who has submitted a bid accepted by the Authorized Officer (AO) to execute copies of lease Form AK-3130-1 (a sample of which is shown in Exhibit I), pay the balance of the bonus bid along with the first year's annual rental, and the lease processing fee for each lease issued in accordance with the requirements of 43 CFR Subpart 3132.3, and satisfy the bonding requirements of 43 CFR Subpart 3134. - b) Who May Hold Leases.
 In accordance with 43 CFR Subpart 3132.1, leases issued may be held only by the following: - (1) Citizens and nationals of the United States; - (2) Aliens lawfully admitted for permanent residence in the United States as defined in 8 U.S.C.
 1101(a)(20); - (3) Private, public or municipal corporations organized under the laws of the United States or of any State or of the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, or any of its territories; or - (4) Associations of such citizens, nationals, resident aliens or private, public, or municipal corporations. - c) Bonding Requirements.
 Prior to issuance of a lease, an individual lease surety or personal bond must be furnished to the AO in the sum of \$100,000 conditioned on compliance with all the lease terms, including rentals and royalties, and stipulations.
-An individual lease bond will not be required if a bidder already maintains or furnishes an NPR-A-wide bond in the sum of \$300,000 conditioned on compliance with the terms, conditions, and stipulations of all oil and gas leases held by the bidder within the NPR-A, or maintains or furnishes a nationwide bond and furnishes a rider thereto sufficient to bring total coverage to \$300,000 and extending coverage to all of the bidder's oil and gas leases within the NPR-A. A copy of the bond form is included in the DSS as Exhibit G. See Exhibit H for the Geophysical Exploration Rider Form for Use with NPR-A -wide bonds.
+An individual lease bond will not be required if a bidder already maintains or furnishes an NPR-A-wide bond in the sum of \$300,000 conditioned on compliance with the terms, conditions, and stipulations of all oil and gas leases held by the bidder within the NPR-A, or maintains or furnishes a nationwide bond and furnishes a rider thereto sufficient to bring total coverage to \$300,000 and extending coverage to all of the bidder's oil and gas leases within the NPR-A. A copy of the bond form is included as Exhibit G. See Exhibit H for the Geophysical Exploration Rider Form for Use with NPR-A -wide bonds.

-9. Description of the Areas Offered for Bids.
+9. Description of the Areas Offered for Lease.

-Areas Available for Leasing.
-Land status data regarding tracts offered for lease may be found on the official Master Title Plats (MTPs) available for review or sale at \$1.10 each in the BLM Public Information Center located on the first floor of the Federal Building and Courthouse, 222 West 7th Avenue, #13, Anchorage, Alaska 99513-7599.
-MTPs are also available on the BLM website at: http://sdms.ak.blm.gov/sdms/.
-These tracts are shown on the Locator Map of Exhibit A and are described in detail in Exhibit B of this DSS.
+Land status data regarding tracts offered for lease may be found on the official Master Title Plats (MTPs) available for review in the BLM Public Information Center located on the first floor of the Federal Building and Courthouse, 222 West 7th Avenue, #13, Anchorage, Alaska 99513-7504.
+MTPs are also available on the BLM website at: https://sdms.ak.blm.gov/sdms/.
+These tracts are shown on the Locator Map of Exhibit A and are described in detail in Exhibit B.